Updated: Feb 14

 3. What is your philosophy on students choosing books?

-Ever wondered why your kid comes home with books that are WAY TOO HARD for them to read?
 Ask your school what the philosophy is for student choice in books.
-Ultimately, parents are the best judge as to whether kids are ready for the content of a text or not.
-But if the book is above your child’s independent reading level, try reading it aloud!
-HOWEVER, at school, students should be given multiple opportunities during the day to read at their INSTRUCTIONAL READING LEVEL, the level at which they are learning to read (which could be different for all students in a class), and practice using their skills at that level with teacher support.
+At school, students should be given multiple opportunities during the day to read at their INSTRUCTIONAL READING LEVEL, the level at which they are learning to read (which could be different for all students in a class), and practice using their skills at that level with teacher support.
 There are 9 different factors that go into whether or not a text is ‘readable’ for students--including interest, genre, prior knowledge and vocabulary.
-So much goes into the best text for your child--it’s important you know your child’s teacher’s philosophy.
+How does your school promote reading at independent and instructional reading levels AND partner with parents to provide books that are read-alouds for home (for those books that are too hard but soooo interesting!)?

 4. How many assessments do you give to monitor student reading - how, what, and when?

 It’s no secret that schools sometimes over-assess and under-instruct, so ask what the assessments are and how they are used.
 If assessments aren’t being used to change instruction, other than a few benchmark assessments throughout the year, then they aren’t worth giving.
 Unfortunately, sometimes individual schools and teachers don’t have any choice on the matter of when assessments may be mandated by the state and/or district.
 Also, make sure the assessments vary with a variety of cultures, experiences, prior knowledge and backgrounds represented.
 Research shows that students comprehend at a higher rate when the characters in the book look, talk and act like them and those in their lives.
-Therefore, if the assessments do not reflect your child, family and experiences, ask your school to look for additional options.
+Therefore, if the assessments do not reflect your students, families and their experiences, look for additional options.

 5. What do you do when students are not learning to read at an expected rate?